William Craig1,2

 b.
 28 May 1758, d.
 14 March 1807

-Eleanor Rhea married William Craig, son of Archibald Craig and Mary Unknown.1 Eleanor Rhea was born on 28 May 1758.
-She died on 14 March 1807 in Monmouth Co., New Jersey, at age 48.
+Eleanor Rhea married William Craig, son of Archibald Craig and Mary Millar.1 Eleanor Rhea was born on 28 May 1758.
+She died on 14 March 1807 in Monmouth County, New Jersey, at age 48.

 Citations